This article is written primarily for my US readers, although anyone participating in the US marketplace may also have an interest.

 Entrepreneurship and Small Business Capitalism Unleashed

 We need the next big thing!
 The last time the economy was looking this moribund from the long view; the mainstreaming of the Internet saved the day and unleashed a torrent of innovation and economic growth.
 Of course, this also led to one of our more recent bubbles, but that’s a subject for another day.
 Over the history of the US, inventions of this type have created great economic progress: the cotton gin, the light bulb, telephony, the airplane, the mass production line, the computer, the Internet, etc. These great American inventions have played a major role in building the world’s largest economy, and indeed the world economy as a whole.
 Have we lost the recipe for these creations?
 I don’t think so.
 The American culture of capitalism and individualism is still the perfect crucible for great innovation.
-My only questions are what the next big thing will be, and when will it happen?
-I can’t wait!
+So what is the next big thing that will drive broad growth?
+Interestingly it may come from a long moribund old-economy sector–energy exploration.
+I’m referring to Fracking, which may bring widespread benefits to the American economy and may flip us from a large net importer of energy to an exporter of it.
+Even if this forecast is wrong, I’m confident that the US innovation engine will yield another really big thing to drive growth.

 Renewed Work Ethic